rust-lang/rustc-dev-guide/src/backend/backend-agnostic.md

 The goal of this refactoring is to separate inside this crate code that is specific to LLVM from code that can be reused for other rustc backends.
+For instance,
-For instance, the `mir` folder is almost entirely backend-specific but it relies heavily on other parts of the crate.
+the `mir` folder is almost entirely backend-specific, but it relies heavily on other parts of the crate.
-The separation of the code must not affect the logic of the code nor its performance.
+The separation of the code must not affect the logic of the code, nor its performance.

 For these reasons, the separation process involves two transformations that have to be done at the same time for the resulting code to compile: